wangziqi2013/wangziqi2013.github.io/_posts/2022-08-07-fvc-in-data-caches.markdown

 In contrast, a regular segmented cache design assumes that segments are stored in a consecutive range of segments, and therefore only a begin index field and a size field are needed.

+2. This design requires serialized tag data access, both for compressed and uncompressed words.
+This will increase L1 access cycle by at least one cycle, not to mention the extra delay of accessing the dictionary.
+**On a second thought**, this is not a concern.
+For compressed words, dictionary access can be conducted in parallel with tag access (dictionary is very small, so this is doable).
+For compressed words, just read data array as in a regular cache.

 This paper proposes Frequent Value Compression in L1 data cache.
 The paper is motivated by frequent value locality, a data phenomenon that a small number of frequently occurring values constitute a large portion of a program's working set and memory traffic.